TheTalkingNoodle/Basic-Face-Classifier-KERAS/README.md

 	> The Result of Face Classification is displayed on the LIVE Video Feed.
 3. Train
 	> If there are no existing weights, the network will be trained from scratch, otherwise the network training will continue using previous weights.
+	> You can stop the training at any time if the loss doesn't go down anymore.
+	> If you wish to train network from scratch, just delete the weights from /Weights folder.

 # ====== Dependencies ======
 Python 3.x or 2.x